 The ACLU of SC advocates and lobbies for comprehensive immigration reform that includes a pathway to citizenship.

-On January 8, the US Departments of Education and Justice released a groundbreaking guidance on school discipline, explaining that, under federal civil rights laws, public schools must eliminate racially discriminatory discipline in all its forms.
+This year, the US Departments of Education and Justice released a groundbreaking guidance on school discipline, explaining that, under federal civil rights laws, public schools must eliminate racially discriminatory discipline in all its forms.